 We presented empirical results for the configuration of two SAT algorithms (one local search, one tree search) and the commercial MIP solver CPLEX on a total of 17 configuration scenarios with small per-run captimes for each target algorithm run.
 Overall, our new SMBO procedure SMAC yielded statistically significant-albeit sometimes small-improvements over all of the other approaches on several configuration scenarios, and never performed worse.
-In contrast to FOCUSEDILS, our new methods are also able to search the full (non-discretized) configuration space, which led to further substantial improvements for several configuration scenarios.
+In contrast to FocusedILS, our new methods are also able to search the full (non-discretized) configuration space, which led to further substantial improvements for several configuration scenarios.
 We note that our new intensification mechanism enabled even ROAR, a simple model-free approach, to perform better than previous general-purpose configuration procedures in many cases; ROAR only performed poorly for optimizing CPLEX, where good configurations are sparse.
 SMAC yielded further improvements over ROAR and-most importantly-also state-of-the-art performance for the configuration of CPLEX.

 In future work, we plan to improve SMAC to better handle configuration scenarios with large per-run captimes for each target algorithm run; specifically, we plan to integrate PARAMILS's adaptive capping mechanism into SMAC, which will require an extension of SMACs models to handle the resulting partly censored data.
-While in this paper we aimed to find a single configuration with overall good performance, we also plan to use SMAC's models to characterize the importance of individual parameters and their interactions, and to study interactions between parameters and instance features.
+While in this paper we aimed to find a single configuration with overall good performance, we also plan to use SMAC's models to determine good configurations on a per-instance basis.
+Finally, we plan to use these models to characterize the importance of individual parameters and their interactions, and to study interactions between parameters and instance features.